Docs > Content Management >

 Mapping

 A mapping function can be chained using a call to Map.
-If the query result is null, then mapping is skipped.
+If the result type is nullable you can use MapWhenNotNull to skip mapping when the result is null and avoid hanlding it in your mapping code.
 Note that mapping functions are invoked after query execution, so this is really just a neater way of writing queries with mapped results.

 var entity = await _contentRepository